 Happy Hour, La Hora Feliz: Edra Soto & Sadie Woods

 Colliding their affinity for organizing, hosting, and deejaying social gatherings; Soto and Woods present a virtual rendition of their project: Happy Hour, La Hora Feliz.
-In this online event, the artists will use music and performance to point to resistance mantras, romanticized food diets, and pop culture movements.
-Bring your favorite militarized canned food products to the Happy Hour and your favorite coquito!
+In this online video premier event, the artists used music and performance to point to resistance mantras, romanticized food diets, and pop culture movements.

 Growing up in Puerto Rico during the 80’s, Soto looks at the hybridized Puerto Rican diet as strongly influenced by mainstream American culture.
 Soto looks at romanticized processed foods that became centerpieces and traditions of Puerto Rican entertainment as a fantasy created by marketing.